 An improved method of analyzing arithmetic expressions in compute statements is now available as a default which produces optimal code for evaluating compute statements and improves the decimal accuracy of results from arithmetic expressions containing division operations.
-This method does not produce the greater time and memory requirements associated with the previous "TREEDRIVEN" set.
+This method does not produce the greater time and memory requirements associated with the previous method which was enabled only if the compiler was compiled with the compile-time option "TREEDRIVEN" set.
 The previous method and the "TREEDRIVEN" option have been removed from the compiler.